 5. Exercise period

-The warrants may be exercised by application for subscription for new shares during the period from 10 May 2021 up to and including 21 May 2021.
+The warrants may be exercised by application for subscription for new shares during the period from and including 9 May 2022 up to and including 20 May 2022.

 6. Strike price